juniorjb5/my-website/content/home/experience.md

     description: |2-
         Guide and develop the classes of the courses:

-        * Data Visualization in R
+        * Data visualization in R
         * Reports in RMarkdown

   - title: Professor